vuejs/docs/src/guide/built-ins/transition.md

 Sometimes you need to force the re-render of a DOM element in order for a transition to occur.

-Take this counter component for example.
+Take this counter component for example:

 <div class="composition-api">